Nynuphar/IDEAL-doc/docs/source/interface.rst

 System settings
 *****************

+Only the **Superuser** has access to this section.
 The **Superuser** can specify multiple settings in this section including among others: similarity threshold for auto-linking, connection with NIDC and Carecenter Data Format.